 The wardrobe is located adjacent to the bathroom and has a storage drawer fitted below it.
 Below this drawer, in the base of the wardrobe unit is fitted the Truma Combi space and water heater.
-On the rear wall of the wardrobe is found the Sargent electrical control box, along with the 230V electricity isolation switch for the Combi heater and the gas isolation taps.
+On the rear wall of the wardrobe is found the Sargent electrical control box, along with the 230V electricity isolation switch for the Combi heater and the red isolation taps for each gas appliance.
+For explanation of the symbols on each tap, please refer to page 7-10.

-The controls for the Combi heater are located on the lounge side of the wardrobe wall.
+The control for the Combi heater is located on the lounge side of the wardrobe wall.